 Vibroacoustic monitoring of pipelines

-In the framework of an ongoing project promoted and financed by Eni, DEI the group is testing innovative approaches for monitoring fluid transportation pipelines.
+In the framework of an ongoing project promoted and financed by Eni, DEIB the group is testing innovative approaches for monitoring fluid transportation pipelines.
 The basic principle is the remote detection of acoustic/elastic waves generated by third party interferences and guided within the pipeline.
 The group has run several field test campaigns in order to validate the mathematical models and to derive the technical specifications of a new monitoring proprietary system, which is now in the pre-industrialization phase.